coredns/rfc/GSoC_Proposal.md

 - __Simulation of Normal Traffic__: We could use a simulation software that simulate Kubernets clusters to gee data metrics that correspond to non - anomalous data.
 The sofware that we can use is:
   - [k8s-cluster-simulator](https://github.com/pfnet-research/k8s-cluster-simulator)

+- __Get Acces to a Production Server__: We collect data from a procution server, and use that to train the Keras Model.

 This is the meat of the document, where you explain your proposal.
 If you have